openstudioproject/openstudio_docs/api_v1/schedule_get.rst

             Monday - Sunday
                 date (yyyy-mm-dd)

-1. The folowing data is provided for classtypes:
+1. The folowing data is provided for classtypes
 ------------------------------------------------

     Description